Tyuris-creator/SQL-Showcase/README.md

 # SQL-Showcase
-This project helps me enhance my SQL skills and deepen my understanding of relational databases.
+This project helped me enhance my SQL skills and deepen my understanding of relational databases.
 CS50 SQL LECTURE 7 Repository Description
 In this repository, I practiced my skills in writing SQL queries using the IMDb database.
 The project includes various queries that demonstrate: